oszuidwest/zw-cacheman/README.md

 # ZuidWest Cache Manager

-The ZuidWest Cache Manager is a WordPress plugin optimized for managing high-traffic sites on non-enterprise Cloudflare accounts.
-It purges cache for articles and homepage URLs instantly when posts are published or edited, and schedules related taxonomy URLs for batch processing with low priority through WP-Cron.
-This setup lets you activate Cloudflare's 'cache everything' feature, significantly reducing traffic to your origin server.
+The ZuidWest Cache Manager is a WordPress plugin for high-traffic sites on non-enterprise Cloudflare accounts.
+It instantly clears cache for articles and homepage URLs when posts are updated or published, and batches related taxonomy URLs for low-priority processing with WP-Cron.
+This setup allows for extended caching times with Cloudflare's 'cache everything' feature, significantly lowering traffic to the origin server.

 ## Features